-2.6 WALL PLATES
+2.7 WALL PLATES

 - A. Single and combination types shall match corresponding wiring devices. - 1.
 Plate-Securing Screws: Metal with head color to match plate finish. - 2.
-Material for Finished Spaces: 0.035-inch- (1-mm-) thick, satin-finished, Type 302 stainless steel. - 3.
+Material for Finished Spaces: 0.035-inch- thick, satin-finished, Type 302 stainless steel. - 3.
 Material for Unfinished Spaces: Galvanized steel. - 4.
-Material for Damp Locations: Cast aluminum with spring-loaded lift cover, and listed and labeled for use in wet and damp locations. - B. Wet-Location, Weatherproof Cover Plates: NEMA 250, complying with Type 3R, weather-resistant, die-cast aluminum with lockable cover.

-C. Cover Plates:

-- 1. Stainless Steel Cover Plates: Type 302 or 304, satin finish, 0.040 inch thick, accurately die cut, protected with release paper.
+Material for Damp Locations: Cast aluminum with spring-loaded lift cover, and listed and labeled for use in wet and damp locations. - B. Wet-Location, Weatherproof Cover Plates: NEMA 250, complying with Type 3R, weather-resistant, die-cast aluminum with lockable cover. - C. Cover Plates: - 1.
+Stainless Steel Cover Plates: Type 302 or 304, satin finish, 0.040 inch thick, accurately die cut, protected with release paper.
 Flush mounting plates shall be beveled with smooth rolled outer edge.
 Surface mounting plates shall be beveled and pressure formed for smooth edge to fit box.
 Single and combination plates as required to match types and sizes of specified wiring devices. - 2.
 Weatherproof Cover Plates: Receptacles in wet locations shall be installed with a hinged outlet cover/enclosure clearly marked "Suitable For Wet Locations While in Use" and "UL Listed".
 There must be a gasket between the enclosure and the mounting surface, and between the hinged cover and the mounting plate/base to assure proper seal.
-The installation shall be in compliance with NEC Article 410-57(b).
-Specification Grade die cast aluminum (copper free alloy 360) as manufactured by Hubbell Corp. (or approved equal).

-- 3. Dust Tight Cover Plates: Receptacles in non-hazardous, high dust environments shall be installed with a gasketed, spring door cover that closes tightly automatically to protect receptacle from dust and dirt when not in use.
+The installation shall be in compliance with NEC Article 406.9. - 3.
+Dust Tight Cover Plates: Receptacles in non-hazardous, high dust environments shall be installed with a gasketed, spring door cover that closes tightly automatically to protect receptacle from dust and dirt when not in use.
 With plug inserted, a heavy-duty gasket in the throat of the receptacle shall seal around the plug body to keep out dust and dirt.
 The cover shall be suitable for mounting to standard FS/FD surface or flush mounted boxes.
 Suitable for all NEMA configuration receptacles and toggle switches.
 Appleton FSK-W series or approved equal. - D. Material for unfinished spaces: Galvanized steel.

-2.7 CORD REEL
+2.8 CORD REEL